OpenElectionData/catco-guide/_guide/6-where-will-you-say-it.en.md

 Social media’s biggest distinguishing factor is its ability for two-way communication.
 You aren’t just pushing things out in one direction as you are with broadcast media or a website, but people have the ability to engage with you and your content.
 This can be both an advantage and disadvantage, and you should weigh the risks of people responding to your content negatively against the benefits of positive reach, engagement, sharing, and collaboration.

 Because of the growing use and reach of social media among many audiences, you will likely find it worth it to have a presence on at least one platform.
-However, you should have a plan in place to combat trolls or bad actors who find and engage negatively with your content on social media. _(See Chapter IX on crisis communications for more information about planning for bad actors.)_ You should also take steps to secure all social media accounts to prevent hacking from potential adversaries.
+However, you should have a plan in place to combat trolls or bad actors who find and engage negatively with your content on social media. _(See Chapter 9 on crisis communications for more information about planning for bad actors.)_ You should also take steps to secure all social media accounts to prevent hacking from potential adversaries.
 This includes requiring the use of two-factor authentication, enforcing use of strong passwords, limiting the number of account users with administrative privileges, and establishing a system for quickly removing account access for those who leave the organization.

 ### _Facebook_